Ram6002/titanic-survival-prediction/README.md

 # titanic-survival-prediction
-Using titanic data from kaggle, predict the survival of Titanic using logistic regression
+Using titanic dataset from kaggle or dataset given, predict the survival of Titanic using logistic regression
+#
+Perform EDA, remove outliers, create charts and graphs and build a logistic regression model to predict the survival of titanic.